EndyKaufman/ngx-bind-io/README.md

     this._ngxBindIoService.linkHostToInner(
       this,
       componentRef.instance,
-      { propA: this.propA, propB: this.propB }
+      { propA: this.propA, propB: this.propB },
+      this._changeDetectorRef
     );
   }
   onStart() {